vegaprotocol/documentation/versioned_docs/version-v0.71/api/websocket.md

 ## Subscribing using the WebSocket API

 The tabs below show how to stream all ledger movements that occur on the Vega Fairground network using Bash, Python, and NodeJS.
+If you want to try this on mainnet, you'll need to connect to a mainnet endpoint that provides WebSocket.

 <Tabs>
 <TabItem value="bash" label="Bash">